millicast/streaming-sdk-react-native-getting-started/README.md

 - Android API 33

 #### How to get a Dolby.io account
-To setup your [Dolby.IO](https://dolby.io/) account, go to the [Dolby.IO](https://dolby.io/) dashboard and complete the form.
+To set up your [Dolby.io](https://dolby.io/) account, go to the [Dolby.io](https://dolby.io/) dashboard and complete the form.
 After confirming your email address, you will be logged in.
 If you did not receive a verification email, check your Spam or Junk email folders.

 #### Setting Up the Project in Android